vvoznesensky/tmfalloc/README.md

  * Average allocation and deallocation cost is `O(log(number of free blocks))` (plus possible file operations costs).
  * Allows allocation arena expansion.
+ * Runs on Linux and Windows.
+ * Runs on 32- and 64-bit CPUs.

 ## Caveats on current limitations
- * Only Linux platforms are supported at the moment.
  * Storage `Holder` does not endure process `fork`.
  * `unsafe`-saturated, so highly experimental.
  * Explicit memory mapping address specification on storage initialization is